-That’s in addition to comprehensive lounge access (including access to Centurion Lounges, Delta SkyClubs, Priority Pass lounges (enrollment required), and more), 5x Membership Rewards points on flights, access to Amex Fine Hotels & Resorts, cell phone protection, travel coverage, and more.
+That’s in addition to comprehensive lounge access (including access to Centurion Lounges, Delta SkyClubs, Priority Pass lounges (Enrollment required), and more), 5x Membership Rewards points on flights up to $500,000 on flight purchases per calendar year and then 1x, access to Amex Fine Hotels & Resorts, cell phone protection, travel coverage, and more.

 What about the Amex Business Platinum?